 cytena, a University of Freiburg spin-off, received EUR 1.1 million of seed capital from HTGF and a private investor

-The seed capital raised will enable the company to make the most of their technological advantage over competing technologies and to transition from producing each cy-Clone unit and its consumables individually to serial production.
+The seed capital raised will enable the company to make the most of their technological advantage over competing technologies and to transition from producing each single-cell printer unit and its consumables individually to serial production.
 At the same time, cytena’s marketing and distribution channels will be widened more rapidly.

 “Currently, we are in particularly close contact with cell line development units in the pharmaceutical industry e. g. for biologicals and with researchers in the field of single-cell analyses.
 Obviously, efficiency and cell viability are key, but quite often these customers also need to fulfill the requirements set by regulatory bodies such as the FDA,” says André Gross, founding member and technical director of cytena.
 “Our competitors’ systems are complex and expensive, and cannot prove clonality or safeguard against cross-contamination.
 In addition, a substantial amount of training is required to operate them.
 Users wanting to avoid all of these complications and inconveniences should use our unique technology.”